svenmalvik/svenmalvik.com/_posts/2021-01-04-azure-site-recovery-virtual-machines.md

 [![Azure Site Recovery in part of the AZ-303 exam](https://cdn.svenmalvik.com/images/az-303/az-303-azure-asr-yt.jpg "AZ-303: Azure Site Recovery")](https://www.youtube.com/watch?v=F9h-Fr7C-iU)*Watch Azure Site Recovery in preparation for the AZ-303 exam*

 I have already created a Windows Server 2016 Datacenter in Azure.
-Checkout a previous about hot to [Create a Windows Server 2016 Datacenter VM](https://www.svenmalvik.com/azure-vm/#cvm).
+Checkout a previous post about how to [Create a Windows Server 2016 Datacenter VM](https://www.svenmalvik.com/azure-vm/#cvm).
 After that we need the IIS Server.
 Here is how you can do this: [Installing Internet Information Service (IIS)](https://www.svenmalvik.com/azure-vm/#iis).

 I will first make a minor change in the IIS Server so we are sure that we did a correct failover later.